JaminMartin/pyet-mc/README.md

 # Usage

 ## Generating a structure & plotting
 Firstly a .cif file must be provided.
 How you provide this .cif file is up to you!
 We will take a .cif file from the materials project website for this example.
 However, they also provide a convenient API that can also be used to provide cif data.
-It is highly recommended as it provides additional functionality such as XRD patterns.
+It is highly recommended as it provides additional functionality, such as XRD patterns.
 Information on how to access this API can be found here https://next-gen.materialsproject.org/api.
 We can create our structure with the following code.
 However, this may differ if you are using the materials project API.
 ```python
  KY3F10 = Structure(cif_file= 'KY3F10_mp-2943_conventional_standard.cif')
 ```
-We then need to specify a central ion which all subsequent information will be calculated in relation to.
+We then need to specify a central ion, to which all subsequent information will be calculated in relation to.
 ```python
 KY3F10.centre_ion('Y')
 ```
-This will set the central ion to be a Ytrrium ion and yields the following output:
+This will set the central ion to be a Ytrrium ion and yield the following output:
 ```
 Central ion is Y
 ```